 Jannati also played a key role in the effort to disqualify Ali Larijani—a former speaker of parliament, former secretary of the Supreme National Security Council, and former minister of culture and Islamic guidance in the Rafsanjani administration.
 His brother, Sadegh Larijani, was the chief justice of Iran from 2009 to 2019, and currently serves as chairman of Iran’s Expediency Council.
 Sadegh Larijani was also a member of the Guardian Council until September 2021, when he resigned from his position because the council disqualified his brother from running for president.

 Despite his influence, Sadegh Larijani was unable to protect his brother against the machinations of the Guardian Council to purge the candidate field of pragmatists.
-Specifically, Jannati wrote a letter to Ali Larijani disqualifying him because of his “political positions and statements” regarding the protests of 2009 election, his support for disqualified candidates, his daughter’s reported residency in Ohio, his positive views of the nuclear deal, and his lack of “biological simplicity.”
+Specifically, Jannati wrote a letter to Ali Larijani disqualifying him because of his “political positions and statements” regarding the protests following the 2009 election, his support for disqualified candidates, his daughter’s reported residency in Ohio, his positive views of the nuclear deal, and his lack of “biological simplicity.”

 A Tehran-based Iran analyst noted that “almost all of the accepted candidates [in the 2021 election were] less likely to compete with Raisi,” and thus, the council “ended the election before it started.”
 Iranian voters were limited to choose from candidates that were deemed acceptable and desirable by the establishment.
 Under Jannati’s leadership, Rouhani's allies were largely rejected, and thus the presidential election was paved for the victory of Ebrahim Raisi.

-With Jannati at the helm, the Guardian Council’s mandate to ensure that candidates are qualified to run in elections means eliminating hopefuls viewed as not sufficiently hardline and loyal to the supreme leader.
+With Jannati at the helm, the Guardian Council’s mandate to ensure that candidates are qualified to run in elections means eliminating hopefuls viewed as not sufficiently hardline and loyal to the Supreme Leader.
 Likewise, its second mandate—approving or rejecting parliamentary legislation on the basis of whether or not it coheres with Islamic law and the Iranian constitution—has on some occasions resulted in the rejection of more moderate bills.
 For example, the Guardian Council rejected legislation that would have allowed minority non-Muslims to run in local elections.
 It vetoed a law, supported by the Rouhani administration, that would have banned terror financing, with some arguing against limits on the regime’s ability to fund “resistance groups” such as Hezbollah and Hamas.

 The February 2016 Assembly of Experts elections was a major victory for more moderate politicians, and the ticket backed by Rafsanjani gained 52 of the council’s 88 seats.
 However, despite this success, the members of the Assembly of Experts elected Jannati to be chairman with 51 votes out of 86 votes.
 Rafsanjani failed to gather the support to mount a challenge and threw his weight behind Ebrahim Amini, who won 21 votes.
 Former Chief Justice Mahmoud Hashemi Shahroudi, a conservative, also ran for chairman; he won 13 votes.
 Somewhat surprisingly, Rafsanjani downplayed the importance of the internal vote just days before the vote was to take place, saying, “it makes no difference whether to be a member or the chairman.
 The assembly doesn’t have many activities and only holds two sessions a year.”
-Contrary to this statement, though, the chairman manages the assembly’s internal decision-making process, regularly liaises with the supreme leader, and supervises all administrative, financial, organizational, and employment affairs of the assembly.
+Contrary to this statement, though, the chairman manages the assembly’s internal decision-making process, regularly liaises with the Supreme Leader, and supervises all administrative, financial, organizational, and employment affairs of the assembly.
 The losses of the 92-year-old moderate Amini and Shahroudi indicated that the hardline conservative members of the assembly still had the upper hand.

 Jannati has been a member of the Expediency Council since 1997.
 There is not much publicly-available information on his role there.
-The council is an advisory board for the supreme leader that settles disputes over legislation between Iran’s Guardian Council and the parliament.
+The council is an advisory board for the Supreme Leader that settles disputes over legislation between Iran’s Guardian Council and the parliament.
 As noted, the Guardian Council can reject parliamentary legislation if it is deemed contrary to Islamic teachings or the Islamic Republic of Iran’s constitution.
 In many circumstances, the Guardian Council determines whether legislation passes into law.
 However, if the Guardian Council disapproves of a bill passed in parliament, parliament can elect—with a two-thirds majority—to send the legislation to the Expediency Council, which then decides on the final form of the bill.
 As a member of this council, Jannati has further power to ensure that his decisions in the Guardian Council have ample impact on the law.

-With a conservative majority under Jannati’s leadership in the Assembly of Experts, and President Ebrahim Raisi serving as its first deputy chairman, it remains likely that the next supreme leader will be selected based on his long-standing commitment to the aging current supreme leader.
-Earlier in his career, Jannati might have been considered a possible successor to the supreme leader, however, at 95 years old, Jannati’s longevity is uncertain.
-It is likely that the Islamic Republic will want its third supreme leader to serve for at least a decade, as did Ruhollah Khomeini from 1979-89.
+With a conservative majority under Jannati’s leadership in the Assembly of Experts and President Ebrahim Raisi serving as its first deputy chairman, it remains likely that the next Supreme Leader will be selected based on his long-standing commitment to the aging current Supreme Leader.
+Earlier in his career, Jannati might have been considered a possible successor to the Supreme Leader.
+However, at 95 years old, Jannati’s longevity is uncertain.
+It is likely that the Islamic Republic will want its third Supreme Leader to serve for at least a decade, as did Ruhollah Khomeini from 1979-89.
 Thus, it is highly unlikely that Jannati will be considered for the position.
-A younger generation of clerics in the Islamic Republic’s establishment, including Ebrahim Raisi, Mojtaba Khamenei, and Alireza Arafi, are more probable contenders for the supreme leadership.
+A younger generation of clerics in the Islamic Republic’s establishment, including Ebrahim Raisi, Mojtaba Khamenei, and Alireza Arafi, are more probable contenders for the Supreme Leadership.

-Ahmad Khatami, himself a prospect to become the next supreme leader, may be a contender to succeed Jannati as chairman of the Assembly of Experts.
+Ahmad Khatami, a prospect to become the next Supreme Leader, may be a contender to succeed Jannati as chairman of the Assembly of Experts.
 He first became a member of the Assembly of Experts in 1999, and he won a leadership role in the assembly in 2016, as secretary of its board of directors.
 Like Jannati, he is also a member of the Guardian Council.
 Former chief justice Sadegh Larijani may be another option to succeed Jannati as chairman, as former chief justices like Mahmoud Hashemi Shahroudi and Mohammad Yazdi have served in the role.

-Ahmad Khatami is also a potential contender to succeed Jannati as Secretary of Guardian Council.
+Ahmad Khatami is also a potential contender to succeed Jannati as Secretary of the Guardian Council.
 He maintains a similar worldview as Jannati, as he is a principlist.
 For example, he characterized protesters demonstrating against the contested 2009 presidential election as waging war against God, a crime punishable by death in Islamic law.
 If Khatami became secretary of the Guardian Council, he would have more leverage over its deliberations on who is permitted to run for election to the Assembly of Experts.
 Therefore, like Jannati, he would influence the body in which he stands to run for chairman.
 But Khatami would undergo competition within the Guardian Council from other potential candidates, including Ayatollah Alireza Arafi and Mohammad-Reza Modarresi Yazdi.

 Ayatollah Arafi’s academic and religious roles within the regime support his candidacy for this position.
 He has occupied key Friday Prayer leadership positions, along with high-level appointments such as membership on the Supreme Council for Cultural Revolution, the head of Islamic Seminaries of Iran, and chairman and former president of Al-Mustafa International University.
 On the other hand, Ayatollah Arafi lacks political experience.
 He lost an election for a seat on the Assembly of Experts in 2016.

 Finally, Mohammad-Reza Modarresi Yazdi can be viewed as a possible successor to Jannati in the Guardian Council, given his close ties to Supreme Leader Khamenei.
-He was appointed and reappointed to the Guardian Council, though he too lost the election to become member of the Assembly of Experts in 2016, and his name was on the shortlist to succeed Sadegh Larijani as judiciary chief, a position appointed by the supreme leader.
+He was appointed and reappointed to the Guardian Council, though he too lost the election to become member of the Assembly of Experts in 2016, and his name was on the shortlist to succeed Sadegh Larijani as judiciary chief, a position appointed by the Supreme Leader.
 Ahmad Khatami, Ayatollah Arafi, and Mohammad-Reza Modarresi Yazdi are names to watch as possible successors to Jannati for the top leadership position in the Guardian Council.

-In conclusion, the Iranian system is designed to enable the supreme leader to maintain control over all matters of state, including his own succession.
-Jannati’s leadership positions, leveraged to the benefit of the supreme leader, are a result of this design.
-There is no surprise that Jannati holds positions of such power, given that he believes a practical commitment to Islam entails pure and unquestioning obedience to the supreme leader.
+In conclusion, the Iranian system is designed to enable the Supreme Leader to maintain control over all matters of state, including his own succession.
+Jannati’s leadership positions, leveraged to the benefit of the Supreme Leader, are a result of this design.
+There is no surprise that Jannati holds positions of such power, given that he believes a practical commitment to Islam entails pure and unquestioning obedience to the Supreme Leader.
 His calls for violence against protestors, and pragmatic candidates, and his virulent anti-Americanism and anti-Israel views, can be understood in this context.
 It remains probable that the next secretary of the Guardian Council and chairman of the Assembly of Experts will hold similar perspectives on the repression of domestic dissent, and the expansion of the revolution abroad, with the final goal of preserving the Islamic Republic of Iran.